 The road journey from Moquegua to Juliaca is pleasant and relaxing.
 At redBus, we work with different bus companies that operate on this route with well-maintained buses and experienced drivers.
 Although the travel time varies from one bus operator to another because of traffic and climatic conditions, our continuous availability of bus services between Moquegua and Juliaca reduces uncertainty and offers convenience for travelers.

-Why book Moquegua to Juliaca bus with redBus?
+Why book a Moquegua to Juliaca bus with redBus?

-You can also avail time-to-time redBus offers while booking online bus tickets from Moquegua to Juliaca.
-Follow simple, fast and secure bus booking procedure.
-This helps to create a joyful road travel experience!
+You can also time-to-time redBus offers while booking your bus tickets online from Moquegua to Juliaca.
+Follow a simple, fast and secure bus booking procedure.
+This helps save time and also helps to create a joyful travel experience!

 On the Early Horizon period of Peru, the region was controlled by the Pucara culture and on the Medium Horizon by the Tiahuanaco culture.
 In 1540 the Spanish arrived looking for new lands to settle and it was in 1541 that Moquegua was founded, at the same time than the Ilo harbor.Moquegua standed out in the fight to acquire the independence, reason why on January the 9th 1823 acquired the title of city.
 Moquegua was part of the independence of Arequipa and then part of the 7 provinces of the department, a position that the city conserved until the decade of 1830.